-Once the Cloud Files user is created, set up a Cloud Files container.
+Now that you've created the Cloud Files user and found the API key, you can set up a Cloud Files container.

+- 1. From the Storage menu, select Files.

-- 1. Navigate to Files and click Create Container. - 2.
-Assign the container a meaningful name like Fastly logs my service. - 3.
-Choose what region to keep the files in and make sure the container is private.
+- 2. Click Create Container.

+- 3. Assign the container a meaningful name like Fastly logs my service.

+- 4. Choose a region to keep the files in and make sure the container is private.

+- 5. Click Create Container.

-Create a Cloud Files Endpoint
+Adding a Cloud Files logging endpoint

-Once you have the Cloud Files user and container created, create a new endpoint in the Fastly application.
+Once you have created the Cloud Files user and container, follow these instructions to add Cloud Files as a logging endpoint: